 General advice

-• Also consider using only the peels and not the whole berries.
+- Also consider using only the peels instead of the whole berries.

 Save:

-• store your pink pepper in a closed container
+- save your pink pepper in closed packaging

-Would you like to know what this pink pepper tastes like?
+Would you like to know how this pink pepper tastes?

 Batch number